Siberian Variegated Dogwood

 A colorful and extremely hardy accent shrub with dark green and cream summer foliage that may be tinged with pink; fall color in tones of pink and red and bright red stems in winter; very versatile from a landscape perspective and quite carefree

-Siberian Variegated Dogwood has attractive creamy white-variegated deciduous dark green foliage with hints of shell pink throughout the season.
+Siberian Variegated Dogwood has attractive creamy white-variegated dark green foliage with hints of shell pink on a plant with a round habit of growth.
 The pointy leaves are highly ornamental and turn an outstanding pink in the fall.
 It features showy clusters of white flowers at the ends of the branches in late spring.
 It produces powder blue berries in mid summer.
 The red branches are extremely showy and add significant winter interest.

 Siberian Variegated Dogwood is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.